rackerlabs/docs-cloud-networks/api-docs/general-api/service-access-endpoints.rst

 .. note::

    You should copy the base URLs directly from the catalog rather than trying to construct them manually.
-You can find the complete URI to access the Cloud Servers API  in the service catalog returned in the :ref:`authentication response <review-auth-resp>`.
+You can find the complete URI to access the Cloud Networks API  in the service catalog returned in the :ref:`authentication response <review-auth-resp>`.
    Search the catalog for the service name, ``cloudNetworks``.
 Then copy the URI from the *publicURL* field included in the service information.